Robert Campbell Roberts

 Robert Campbell Roberts (born 1942) is an American philosopher and distinguished professor emeritus of ethics at Baylor University.
-Previously he was a professor of philosophy and psychological studies at Wheaton College.
+Previously he was a professor of philosophy at Western Kentucky University (1973–1984), and professor of philosophy and psychological studies at Wheaton College (1984–2000).
+After retirement from Baylor in 2015, he occupied the Chair of Ethics and Emotion Theory in the Jubilee Centre, University of Birmingham UK until 2017, with a joint Chair in the Royal Institute of Philosophy.